This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Portugal.

 In Portugal, commercial disputes can be adjudicated upon in Judicial Courts or Arbitrational Courts.

-There are Arbitration laws with the basic rules that must be followed by the parties and the Court.
-Arbitration Courts are faster than their judicial counterparts when it comes to analysing and ruling on the matter, but the case can become more expensive since parties have to pay not only the Court fees but also the arbitrators (that are usually well known attorneys or Professors at Law Faculties), in addition to lawyers.
+There are Arbitration laws with the basic rules that must be followed by the parties and the court.
+Arbitration Courts are faster than judicial courts when it comes to analysing and ruling on the matter, but the case can become more expensive since parties have to pay not only the court fees but also the arbitrators (that are usually well known attorneys or professors at law faculties), in addition to lawyers.

-If the amount requested in the file does not exceed € 250.000,00, court fees will not be as expensive as with arbitration proceedings.
-In a realistic scenario, if the case is not too complex and no extraordinary circumstances arise, it can be ruled on approximately in one and a half years in the first instance Court.
+If the value of the file does not exceed € 250.000,00, court fees will not be as expensive as those of arbitration proceedings.
+In a realistic scenario, if the case is not too complex and no extraordinary circumstances arise, it can be ruled on approximately in one and a half years in the first instance court.

 What, in your opinion, is the most likely growth area for disputes for the next five years?

-We had been seeing a growth in insolvency proceedings over the past few years due to the economic and financial crisis Portugal was going through.
-However, the economy is slowly recovering and businesses are getting on track.
-Typically, this means that commercial disputes will become trendy again, namely proceedings against banks from investors that felt mislead, proceedings for medical malpractice, and proceedings related to property investments and loans.
+After the economic crisis that Portugal went through after 2008 and a large number companies was declared insolvent, the economy was recovering, businesses were getting on track and commercial disputes became trendy again, namely proceedings against banks from investors that felt mislead, proceedings for medical malpractice, and proceedings related to property investments and loans.

 What, in your opinion, will be the impact of technology on commercial litigation in the next five years?

-For small commercial disputes/credit collection, digital systems are already in use, allowing clients to access proceedings online in real time; these systems will allow law firms to become paperless offices, saving paper, reducing archive space and administrative tasks.
+For small commercial disputes/credit collection, digital systems are already in use, allowing clients to access proceedings online in real time; these systems will allow law firms to become paperless offices, reducing archive space, costs and administrative tasks, more protective of the environment and leaving a smaller carbon print.